zhangyaqi1989/Energy-Harvesting-with-Rolling-Leaf/README.md

 # Energy Harvesting with Leaf rolling
-This project includes physical simulation of leaf motion under flow and energy conversion from light and heat to electrical energy.
-You can watch an [animation example](https://youtu.be/zlDHsiXDjik)
+This project includes physical simulation of leaf motion under flow and energy conversion from light and heat to electricity.
+You can watch an [animation example](https://youtu.be/zlDHsiXDjik).

-You can run the code through
+Run instruction
 ```
 bash test.sh
 ```